-All public treasurers are required to be bonded or insured in accordance with Rule 4 of the Utah Money Management Council.
-Utah Code 51-7-3(28) states that, "A 'Public Treasurer' includes ... the official of any...political subdivision, or other public body who has the responsibility for the safekeeping and investment of any public funds."
+All public treasurers are required to be bonded or insured in accordance with Rule 4 of the Utah Money Management Council (Administrative Code R628-4).
+Utah Code 51-7-3(28) states: "'public treasurer' includes ... the official of any...political subdivision, or other public body who has the responsibility for the safekeeping and investment of any public funds."
 This is a broad definition that includes the person or persons of a district with the responsibilities defined above.